nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > TASK_NAME | `Mandatory` Specifies the name of the task.
 > START_DATE **(See DATE)** | `Optional` Specifies the starting date and time of the task.
 > END_DATE **(See DATE)** | `Optional` Specifies the ending date and time of the task.
-> **DATE** | If only the DATE is specified, the TIME defaults to starting at 12am or ending at 11:59pm.<br>If only the TIME is specified, the DATE defaults to today.<br><br>If only START_DATE is supplied, the task will be a 1-day event starting from the specified START_DATE and ending on the same day at 11:59pm.<br>If only END_DATE is supplied, the task will start today at 12am.<br>The date and time can be entered in a formal format like <i>17-03-2016</i>, or a natural format like <i>next wednesday, 2pm</i>.
-The formal format follows the system's settings for whether mm-dd-yyyy or dd-mm-yyyy is used.
+> **DATE** | If only the DATE is specified, the TIME defaults to starting at 12am or ending at 11:59pm.<br>If only the TIME is specified, the DATE defaults to today.<br><br>If only START_DATE is supplied, the task will be a 1-day event starting from the specified START_DATE and ending on the same day at 11:59pm.<br>If only END_DATE is supplied, the task will start today at 12am.<br><br>The date and time can be entered in a formal format like <i>17-03-2016</i>, or a natural format like <i>next wednesday, 2pm</i>.
+The formal format follows the system's settings for whether <i>mm-dd-yyyy</i> or <i>dd-mm-yyyy</i> is used.
 > LOCATION | `Optional` Specifies the location where the task happens.
 > PRIORITY_LEVEL | `Optional` Specifies the priority level of the task.<br>`Accepts` values `low`, `medium`, `high`<br>`Defaults` to `???`
 > RECURRING_TYPE | `Optional` Specifies the recurring type of the task.<br>`Accepts` values `none`, `daily`, `weekly`, `monthly`, `yearly`<br>`Defaults` to `none`